ananevans/CarND-Behavioral-Cloning-P3/writeup.md

 ### Conclusions

 The dave2 model with dropout is harder to train with data recorded from less than ideal runs.
 The use of side images was very important.
+Without those images the training set was three times smaller and had too many values close to zero.